For the Instructor Guide and Worksheet Key please contact user services at email@example.com

 Most individuals with spinal cord injury (SCI) must learn to use their bodies in an entirely different manner than before their injuries.
 Rehabilitation is aimed at helping the client to optimize neuroplasticity to recover as much function as possible and to use compensation where recovery is not possible.
 It is a delicate balance for both the client and the therapist to decide when and how much to incorporate both compensatory and neuroplastic principles of recovery.

 A compensatory approach is one that trains the client to use the intact body structure and functions to compensate for those that have been lost or diminished.
 A recovery approach focuses on therapeutic techniques aimed at promoting recovery of functions so that the person can perform activities in the same way that they were done before the person was injured.
 Both approaches are crucial to optimal recovery.
 The primary method for the recovery approach is the use of body weight supported treadmill or overground training along with other seated and standing activities.
 These techniques are covered in the ambulation chapter of this textbook.
-For a more detailed description, the reader is also referred to our other textbook: ...
+For a more detailed description, ...